ERN35T0/CV/README.md

 ## Ernesto Baquero

-I'm a Spanish living in Lanzarote, Canary Islands and I've worked several years in the telecomunications industry.
-I've recently started to learn code.
-I've create a couple of programs in C.
+Hi!
+I currently live in Lanzarote, Canary Islands and I am a junior developer.
+I worked for several years in the telecomunications industry and In my last job I was managing a team of 13 people in Madrid.

+I've started to code in December.
+I've enrolled in Harvard CS50: Introduction to Computer Science and it has been extremely challenging in interesting so far.
+In February, I took part in the intensive 26-days experience of La Piscine with the School 42 in Madrid and we can call that a life changing experience!

-I like to understand how things work and also to build things from scratch.
-Coding offers me both the mental challenge and the satisfaction of having made something entirely by myself.
+So far, I've create a couple of programs in C and I dabbed in Ruby, CSS and HTML.
+I like to understand how things work and coding offers me both the mental challenge and the satisfaction of having made something entirely by myself.

-Over the next months I'm interested in fleshing out my understanding of C by completing Harvard CS50 course together with a couple of people on building something new and useful.
-I'm very curious and customer oriented and I have many ideas of apps, websites or simple software.
+Over the next few months I want to complete CS50 and polish my learnings in a coding bootcamp before joining the company who will give me the opportunity to apply my skills to helping them grow.

 ## Developer Skills

 #### C

 I can write simple C programs.
-My main quality is that I write readable code.
+My main qualities are that I write readable code and I'm resillient.

 You can check out some of my solved katas at my [Codewars profile](https://www.codewars.com/users/ERN35T0).

 ## Education

-#### CS50: Introduction to Computer Science | Harvard University (started December 2021)
+#### CS50: Introduction to Computer Science | Harvard University | Started December 2021

 - C
 - Arrays